-Refugee Action Kingston received £4,425 which will be used to help 20 refugees obtain qualification recognition certificates from the National Academic Recognition Information Centre (NARIC), to increase their opportunities to enter better employment and/or further education in the UK.
+Refugee Action Kingston received £4,425 to be used to obtain qualification recognition certificates from the National Academic Recognition Information Centre (NARIC) for 20 refugees, to increase their opportunities to enter better employment and/or further education in the UK.

 SAHELI received £3,200 to provide 12 tablets and services of instructor for Zoom training, enabling them to provide online activities.

 Save the World Club received £2,890 to pay for volunteer expenses to safely collect perishable surplus food from retailers.
 This food was then delivered to people in Kingston who are in food poverty and shielding.
 This has saved 20 tons of food each month during the pandemic.